aarongustafson/jekyll-crosspost-to-medium/README.md

 ## Crossposting

-Add `crosspost_to_medium: true` to the front matter of any post you would like to crosspost to Medium.
+Add `crosspost_to_medium: true` to the front matter of any document you would like to crosspost to Medium.

 ## Configuation